Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 So what to do?
 Categorize and conquer!

-• Try to develop a system that consolidates the feedback into one place so all the teams can see it.
+• Try to develop a system that consolidates the feedback into one place so that all the teams can see it.
 For example, Qualaroo integration with Slack automatically sends the survey responses to the Slack channel in real-time.
 The teams can instantly pick and categorize it.

 • For example, sentiment analysis can automatically identify the mood phrases in the responses to categorize them as happy, sad, angry, etc. In this way, you can prioritize the negative sentiments first.

-The NPS or CSAT score trackers monitor the scores over time and let you visualize the changes in real-time.
+The NPS or CSAT score trackers monitor the scores over time and let you visualize the changes in real time.

 • Behavioral analysis tools employ eye-tracking, heatmap, or screen recording to help you understand user behavior and actions.